addania/coding/src/pages/CSS.md

 }
 ```

-**C) By id of an element** - Id is completely unique per site.
+**C) By id of an element** - ID is completely unique per site.
 We ned to add hashtag.
 An ID is meant to style only one element.

 HTML:
 ```